 Unable to visit the Research Centre to view original records?

-If you or a friend are not able to visit the Research Centre, these fee-based research services are available:
+If you or a friend can not visit the Research Centre, these fee-based research services are available:

 - Genealogy SA - email